disini/Fclash/README.md

 Note that macOS will treat the `FClash` as an untrusted app, so please go to settings and trust it manually.

-### Windows
+### Android

-Please download .apk directly. [https://github.com/Kingtous/Fclash/releases](https://github.com/Kingtous/Fclash/releases)
+Please download .apk(still not in full functional) directly. [https://github.com/Kingtous/Fclash/releases](https://github.com/Kingtous/Fclash/releases)

+Note: the Android version is looking for contributors.

 ## Feature